Pro100Sergosha/Organizer/Readme.md

 ## Usage       !Attention to Python commands!
 They may differ for different OS!

-To use the Bitcoin price analysis program, make sure you have the following Python libraries/modules installed:
+To use the Organizer program, make sure you have the following Python libraries/modules installed:

 - `tabulate`
 - `math`